Coastal Emergency Risks Assessment - CERA

 The first 5 download options download the actual model layer that is currently displayed on the map.
 The information about the currently displayed map layer is shown in the header section of the dialog.
 Downloadable layers include the Water Height, the Inundation above Ground, the Significant Wave Height, the Peak Wave Period, and the Wind Speed but not any currently overlaid features (like the shore line or water level stations).
 The downloaded dataset neglects the selected zoom level and always provides the data for the entire model domain.

 The Shapefile Polygons provide the data in aggregated levels.
 The shapefile package includes an accompanying color file (lyr) that allows you to directly open the data in ArcGIS.
+The Shapefile Points and the comma separated CSV file allow you to download the full dataset with every node (point) of the underlying ADCIRC model mesh.
+The NetCDF option represents the raw model data and downloads the data in a binary format.

 Note, that the "Inundation above Ground" layer is not available in the Polygons Shapefile or NetCDF file format.
 Instead, this layer is made available as a GeoTIFF file.